CenterForDigitalHumanities/TPEN-services/README.md

-# TPEN-services
+# TPEN Services
-Services required by TPEN interfaces in order to interact with data
+Services required by TPEN interfaces in order to interact with data.